Motorcycle Test Tips

 1. Tyre Width

-This number denotes the width of the tyre in millimeters from sidewall to sidewall.
+This number denotes the width of the tyre in millimetres from sidewall to sidewall.
 In this example, it’s 180 mm.
 The exact width may vary slightly due to manufacturing and tuning characteristics at +/- of 4%.

 2. Profile Height